dev-diaries/web/_social-posts/using-breakpoints-in-dev-tools.md

 title: "Using Breakpoints In Dev Tools"
 cover-image: /assets/images/breakpoints-cover.png
 image: /assets/images/.gif
-excerpt: "Using breakpoints in the GoogleChrome or Firefox devtools is one of the best ways to debug applications in javascript."
+excerpt: "Using breakpoints in the Google Chrome or Firefox devtools is one of the best ways to debug applications in javascript."
 date: 2019-05-07
 categories: [advanced, javascript, dev-tools, chrome-dev-tools, firefox-dev-tools, debugging]
 instagram-id: